mlc-mlapis/docs/src/documentation/services/databases/postgresql.md

 ### From other Zerops projects

 Zerops always sets up a [private dedicated network](/documentation/overview/projects-and-services-structure.html#project) for each project.
-From this point of view, the cross projects communication can be done precisely in the same ways described in the section [From your public domains (common Internet environment)](#from-your-public-domains-common-internet-environment).
+From this point of view, cross projects communication can be done precisely in the same ways described in the section [From your public domains (common Internet environment)](#from-your-public-domains-common-internet-environment).
 There isn't any other specific way.
 The projects are not directly interconnected.

 ### From your local environment

-The local environment offers ==**not only possibilities for local development**== but also a general ability to ==**manage all Zerops development or production services**== , using zcli VPN.
+The local environment offers ==**not only possibilities for local development**== but also a general ability to ==**manage all Zerops development or production services**==, using zcli VPN.

-To connect to the database from your local workspace, you can utilize the [VPN](/documentation/cli/vpn.html) functionality of our [Zerops zcli](/documentation/cli/installation.html), as said before.
+To connect to the database from your local workspace, you can utilize the [VPN](/documentation/cli/vpn.html) functionality of our [Zerops zcli](/documentation/cli/installation.html), as previously mentioned.
 This allows you to access the database the same way other services inside the project can, but unlike those services, you cannot use references to the environment variables.
-Therefore, you should copy the values manually through the „**How To Access** / **Database access details**“ section of the service detail in your application if you need some of them and use them in your private local configuration strategy.
+Therefore, if you need some of them you should copy the values manually through the "**How To Access** / **Database access details**“ section of the service detail in your application and use them in your private local configuration strategy.

 The following picture shows how it looks in non-HA mode.